soniajah/movie-store/README.md

 # Movie-store
-react nodejs project for movie search and booking by user.
+A full-stack simple application for movie database built with react and Node.js.
+It's a project for movie search and movie booking by user.

 # Tech stack
 - Javascript language